kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

 the results of the two sub-models.

-The present pipeline assesses the effectiveness of our model for hospital occupancy forecast by applying the model eight times, each time with a different training data cut-off (more precisely, eight consecutive Mondays: 2020-11-13, 2020-11-30, ... , 2021-01-11), and examines the agreement between the actual hospital occupancy
+The present pipeline assesses the effectiveness of our model for hospital occupancy forecast by applying separately the model eight times, each time with a different training data cut-off (more precisely, eight consecutive Mondays: 2020-11-13, 2020-11-30, ... , 2021-01-11), and examines the agreement between the actual hospital occupancy